American Bullfrog Care Sheet

 The above recommendations are for the land portion of the enclosure.
 If you want substrate in the aquatic portion of the enclosure, fluorite and Exo Terra Riverbed Sand are both good options.

 Remove poop and urates daily, along with contaminated substrate.
-Substrate should be totally replaced every 2 months if you are not running a bioactive setup.
+We recommend replacing the substrate every 2 months if you are not running a bioactive setup.

 How to decorate an American bullfrog paludarium